Asabeneh/30-Days-Of-JavaScript/readMe.md

 #### Installing Visual Studio Code

-Visual studio code is a very popular open-source text editor.
-I would recommend to [download Visual Studio Code](https://code.visualstudio.com/), but if you are in favor of other editors, feel free to follow with what you have.
+Visual Studio Code is a very popular open-source text editor.
+I would recommend to [download Visual Studio Code](https://code.visualstudio.com/) but if you are in favor of other editors feel free to follow with what you have.

 ![Vscode](images/vscode.png)